mscdex/node-mariasql/README.md

 Therefore, this binding does **_not_** use multiple threads to achieve non-blocking behavior.

-This binding is currently tested on Windows and Linux.
+This binding has been tested on Windows, Linux, and Mac (OSX 10.6).

 Requirements
 ============

 * [node.js](http://nodejs.org/) -- v0.8.0 or newer

-* \*nix users need to install the libmariadbclient-dev package (must be 5.5.21+).
-  Linux users can get this from [the MariaDB repositories](http://downloads.mariadb.org/MariaDB/repositories/).

 Install